rexrafa/rexrafa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MessageBird as a Sr. infrastructure Engineer AWS
+- 🔭 I’m currently working on [Loka](https://www.loka.com/) as a Sr. DevOps Engineer
 - 💬 Ask me about AWS, Kubernetes, IaC and other things
 - 📫 How to find me:
   - [LinkedIn](https://www.linkedin.com/in/rafavinicius/)
   - [Strava](https://www.strava.com/athletes/51061383)
 - ⚡ Fun fact:
-  - I really enjoy go fishing
+  - Decided to move from the cold Amsterdam to the beautiful and warm Ubatuba.
   - I love playing football and other activities like running, climb and cycling
+  - BBQ Master

 ---
 `Certifications`